The GIUK GAP

 The GIUK Gap is an abbreviation for the Greenland, Iceland, UK gap.

-This article is about geopolitics, and specifically about what would likely happen in a conflict between Russia and the West.
-In time of conflict, the primary task of the Russian fleet in the Atlantic would be to stop the US fleet coming to the aid of Europe.
+In a war, the primary task of the Russian fleet in the Atlantic would be to stop the US fleet coming to the aid of Europe.

 If the Russian navy wants to get into the Atlantic, it has two choices.